Chief Pastry Officer, Big Night Restaurant Group

 Emily’s honors include the 1998 San Francisco Focus Magazine Pastry Chef of the Year, the 2001 Women Chefs & Restaurateurs Golden Whisk Award, the 2003 Food Arts Magazine Silver Spoon Award and the 2004 James Beard Foundation award for Outstanding Pastry Chef.
 In 2009 the San Francisco Chronicle chose Emily as one of the 20 Visionary Chefs in the Bay Area, and she was inducted into the Culinary Pioneers of America.
 In 2012, she was inducted into the James Beard Foundation Who’s Who of Food & Beverage in America.

 Emily is passionate about teaching and mentoring chefs and restaurateurs, serving as a Dean at The International Culinary Center in New York and California.
 She is the founder of dessertworthy a movement to empower people to be more mindful of their sugar and fat indulgences.

 From 1994 to 1999, she served as Chairperson of Women Chefs & Restaurateurs.
-Emily has served on the James Beard Foundation Board of Trustees for the past six years, four years as the Chair of the James Beard Awards Committee.
-She is currently the Chairperson for the Board of Trustees.
+Emily has served on the James Beard Foundation Board of Trustees for the past 10 years, four years as the Chair of the James Beard Awards Committee and five years as the Chairperson for the Board of Trustees.
 She also serves as an Oxfam Sister of the Planet.